Nursing

 Geographic Diversity

 Students from other countries are interested in Nursing, too.
-About 0.7% of those with this major are international students.
-The most popular countries for students from outside the country are:
+About 0.9% of those with this major are international students.

 Amount of Education Required for Careers Related to Nursing